 A resume is a generally useful tool for anyone looking for a job, enough that there are different resume designs that you can use.
 Some specific situations when you can use a resume include:

-- When you also send a cover letter, so that the resume can provide context for the letter.
+When you also send the best cover letter, so that the resume can provide context for the letter.

-- When you want to customize a document that is uniquely tailored for a given position.
+When you want to customize a document that is uniquely tailored to a given position.

 That said, a resume is not always the best option, and by extension, aids like executive resume templates are the same.
 Some situations where you should refrain from using a resume include:

-- When applying for a position in the academe.
+When applying for a position in the academy.